Rasesh-Srivastava/MA324-Group-Project-on-Logrank-Test/README.md

   3) Power and Efficiency of the Weighted Log-Rank test for synthetic data generated
   4) Weighted Log-Rank and Power of the test for various Real World Datasets

-In the third stage, we have considered the various weighted versions of the Log-Rank test mentioned above and modified the Random Survival Forest algorithm to use these weight distributions.
+In the third stage, we considered the various weighted versions of the Log-Rank test mentioned above and modified the Random Survival Forest algorithm to use these weight distributions.

 **<h2>References</h2>**
 1) https://web.stanford.edu/~lutian/coursepdf/unitweek3.pdf